 This is a guide to traveling by ferry in Greece (and between Greece and Italy), including how to buy Greek ferry tickets with FerryHopper, how far in advance to buy them, the truth about potentially saving money buying ferry ticket “passes,” and many more tips!

 Are ferries always the most convenient option?
 Not always, no. Not when you’re trying to cross the entire Aegean Sea.
-But ferries still can be in better in important ways.
+But ferries still can be in better in important ways, not to mention a much more interesting way to travel.

 First, while it does depend on the age and efficiency of the boat, traveling by ferry generally carries a much lower carbon footprint than flying the same distance.
-(And for many reasons, ferries aren’t nearly as polluting as cruise ships.)
+And for many reasons, ferries aren’t nearly as polluting as cruise ships.
+(Ferries generally don’t stay in port all day with their diesel engines running, or go out to sea and illegally dump sewage.)

 And in Greece, taking a ferry often costs less than flying the same route, especially when you’re booking just a few days or a couple of weeks in advance.
 (Ferry companies don’t raise prices for last-minute tickets the way airlines do.)